FredKSchott/snowpack/CONTRIBUTING.md

 ### Snapshot tests

+_Update Dec 2020: we’re working on improving this!
+Snapshots are now mostly gone from `test/build`, and we’ll be working through `test/esinstall` next.
+We‘ll wait to finish the work before updating this section, but know that this may become outdated soon._

 The way our snapshot tests work is they test Snowpack by building the codebases in `test/build`.
 You'll almost always have a "failed" snapshot test when you make a contribution because your new change will make the final build different.
 You'll want to take a new snapshot.
 To do this run:

 ```bash